Evolution of spiders: Early spider-like arachnids

 Among the oldest known land arthropods are Trigonotarbids, members of an extinct order of spider-like arachnids.

 Trigonotarbids share many superficial characteristics with spiders, including a terrestrial lifestyle, respiration through book lungs, and walking on eight legs, with a pair of leg-like pedipalps near the mouth and mouth parts.
 They lacked the ability to spin silk: there is no evidence for either spigots or spinnerets within the group.
 An unpublished fossil exists which has distinct microtubercles on its hind legs, akin to those used by spiders to direct and manipulate their silk, but given the lack of any structures associated silk production, it seems unlikely the structures were associated with silk.

 Trigonotarbids are not true spiders, and the trigonotarbids have no living descendants.

 Emergence of true spiders

+According to a 2020 study using a molecular clock calibrated with 27 chelicerate fossils, spiders most likely diverged from other chelicerates between 375 and 328 million years ago.